 JAG-K Career Specialists invest time, compassion, understanding and love into the program and their students.
 The JAG-K Career Specialists maintain contact with students throughout the summer months and, most notably, continue to work with students past high school.
 The unique 12-month follow-up program allows the Specialist to continue providing support and encouragement to the student for the first year after graduation.

 Our Career Specialists develop community relationships to help provide internships, job shadowing opportunities, guest speakers, college and business visits and other career and leadership development opportunities.
 We have three statewide JAG-K events each year and one national event in Washington, D.C. for qualifying JAG-K students.
 There are numerous local events open to every student and a Career Association in which all students will participate.
 The JAG-K classroom is set as a Career Association with opportunities for leadership, community service, career exploration, and on-site job shadow experiences.

-There are 81 JAG-K programs located in 65 schools across Kansas for the 2018-2019 academic year.
-JAG-K is a state affiliate of the national JAG program network which operates in 33 different states and territories.
+JAG-K is a state affiliate of the national JAG program network which operates in 35 different states and territories.